How Far Back Does a Criminal Background Check Go? Arrests, Charges

 Understanding the laws regarding how far back a criminal background check goes for criminal and civil charges is also confusing.
 There are no federal laws specifically regarding criminal charges and how they are reported as part of a background check.

-The best recourse when doing a criminal background check on yourself is to search both law enforcement and court records to check for charges.
+The best recourse when doing a criminal records check on yourself is to search both law enforcement and court records to look for charges.
 Court records will show pending charges, charges that were filed against you, as well as other orders.

 Charged But Not Convicted Records

-But, some states have laws specifically regarding charges that were dropped or did not lead to a conviction.
-For example, Kentucky has state laws that only allow for charges that led to a conviction to be reported.
+However, some states have laws specifically regarding charges that were dropped or did not lead to a conviction.
+For example, Kentucky has state laws that only allow for charges that lead to a conviction to be reported.
 However, there is no lookback limit for reporting these kinds of incidents.

 States that have specific laws that prohibit background checks from reporting charges where the individual was found not guilty (Not convicted):